srudrala/progressive-weather-app/README.md

 go to manage jenkins and install git plugin and nodejs plugin

-go to global tool configuration and configure the nodejs and git tools
+go to global tool configuration and configure the nodejs and git tool and jdk

 Go to Jenkins -  create job
                  |
                  select freestyle project
                  |
                  configure the job
+                 |
+                 build

+ i got many trouble shooting problems while doing the build  i solved those

+ actually in server it installed the old versions of npm package and nodejs but in jenkins server installed newer versions of npm and nodejs that is one of the error while building the job

+ finally vuejs app is build successfull

                  build